Personal cheat on Docker Basics

 Originally, the only way to share environment variables between two containers was to link them using the –link flag.
 This type of variable sharing is not possible with user-defined networks.
 However, there are superior ways to share environment variables.
 A few ideas:

-a file or directory containing the shared
+Multiple containers can mount a file or directory containing the shared

-, using a Docker volume.
+information, using a Docker volume.

 19.3 Docker compose

-containers can be started together using docker-compose
+Multiple containers can be started together using docker-compose and the

-file can define the shared variables.
+compose file can define the shared variables.

-You can use swarm services
+You can use swarm services instead of standalone containers, and take

-advantage of shared secrets and configs
+advantage of shared secrets and configs.

-Containers connected to the same
+Containers connected to the same user-defined bridge network effectively

-.
+expose all ports to each other.
 For a port to be accessible to containers or

 non-Docker hosts on different networks, that port must be published using the